farces/acme-f5-deploy/README.md

   acme_f5 --renew -d xyz.domain.com --force
   ```

-At this stage the script should run and successfully create certificates, keys, chains and profiles on the F5 appliances.
+At this stage the script should run and successfully create certificates, keys, chains and profiles on the F5 appliances ready for use.

 On first run the certificates aren't pushed to the F5 - this is a shortcoming in acme.sh where a certificate issuance isn't considered a renewal, and there is no other way to trigger the script.
 An alternative to forcing a renew is to cd to the out/xyz.domain.com directory and run `../f5deploy/f5deploy.py xyz.domain.com`.
 This only needs to be done once.